 Fatty15 provides a daily dose of this healthy fatty acid, so no matter what type of butter you consume, your cells will still get the support they need to stay healthy and strong.*† Fatty15 supports your cellular health specifically by promoting cellular membrane structure, bolstering mitochondrial health, and balancing your immunity and metabolism.*†

 Fatty15 is also a vegan-friendly product and completely sustainable, from our single ingredient to our refillable glass bottle to the bamboo cap.
 We ship our initial product and refill pouches in a three-month supply to cut down on packaging and shipping.
-It’s important to us that our desire to take care of our bodies not result in a negative impact on the environment or increase our carbon footprint.
+It’s important to us that our desire to take care of our bodies does not negatively impact the environment or increase our carbon footprint.

-So, whichever type of butter you choose to spread on your toast, take advantage of fatty15 and all its benefits to make sure your cells get the support they need to keep you healthy and help you age on your own terms.*†
+No matter what type of butter you choose to spread on your toast, take advantage of fatty15 and all its benefits to ensure your cells get the support they need to keep you healthy and help you age on your own terms.*†

 You May Also Like...